petrichor20211/petrichor20211.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a final-year undergraduate student pursuing a dual degree in Communication Engineering from Xidian University and Heriot-Watt University.
-I have strong hands-on experience in developing, evaluating, and training MLLM-based GUI Agents.
-My primary research interest lies in GUI Agent Training, and I am also enthusiastic about exploring related fields such as Reinforcement Learning for Large Language Models (including GRPO and DPO), LLM reasoning, and ToolUse Agents.
+I am a third-year undergraduate student currently taking a gap year, pursuing a dual degree in Communication Engineering from Xidian University and Heriot-Watt University.
+My research is centered on engineering intelligent GUI agents and deploying them to solve real-world problems.
+I am also enthusiastic about exploring related fields such as Reinforcement Learning for Large Language Models (including GRPO and DPO), LLM reasoning, and ToolUse Agents.
 I am actively seeking a research intern position where I can apply and further develop my expertise in these areas while contributing to a research team.

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 Our paper "RealDev World: Benchmarking Production-Ready Software Engineering" is under review at COLM 2025.